enterpriseDomain/ClassMaker/README.md

 ============

 This is a library for creating Java classes at runtime.
 It generates classes based on Ecore-based metamodel.
-Methods of those classes could be invoked through the reflection.
+Methods of these classes could be invoked through the reflection.

 Usage sample: